John Tengo Jabavu

-John Tengo Jabavu (11 January 1859 - 10 September 1921) was a political activist and the editor of South Africa's first newspaper to be written in Xhosa.
+John Tengo Jabavu (11 January 1859 - 10 September 1921) was a political activist and the editor of South Africa's first Xhosa-language newspaper.

 Early life

 John Tengo Jabavu was born on 11 January 1859 near Healdtown in the Cape Colony.
 In 1875 he graduated from the Methodist mission school at Healdtown and became a teacher at Somerset East.
 While teaching, he began to write articles for some South African newspapers and he apprenticed himself to a printer.
 In 1881, Jabavu was invited by Reverend James Stewart of the Lovedale Mission School to become the editor of the institution's Xhosa-language journal, Isigidimi samaXhosa ("The Xhosa Messenger").

 Career

 By the early 1880s Jabavu had become an important political force.
 His writings tended to focus on the threat of growing Afrikaner nationalism and his demands for equal rights for Cape Colony's Xhosa population.
 Tengo Jabavu was also known as a proponent of women's rights as well as public education.